 FLSlotTRA, i (EUR): That part of the Financial Limit corresponding to the economic value of the offer (i) of the User in the LNG Auction.

-SlotTRABidi (EUR): The economic value of the User's offer (i) corresponding to the commitment of Firm Delivery Capacity at the LNG Entry Point, calculated as set out in paragraph [4].
+SlotTRABidi (EUR): The economic value of the User's offer (i) corresponding to the commitment of Firm Delivery Capacity at the LNG Entry Point, as such (economic value) is calculated as set out in paragraph [4].

 (b) In the case of a bid for a Standard LNG Slot with an LNG Unloading Day within the Years (Y+2) up to and including (Y+5), as applicable, from the Year (Y) of the LNG Auction, the part of the Financial Threshold committed in relation to the respective Firm Delivery Capacity in LNG Entry Point shall be calculated as follows: